Advantages of oral communication

 - Inaccuracy: There is very possibility of inaccurate messages to reach the destination.
 So, the reverse result of expected plan may be occurred.

 - Limited use: The scope of usage of oral communication is limited.
 It is not suitable for lengthy messages.
-It should be sued for short message.
+It should be sued for a short message.

 - Probability of omitting main subject: Sometimes, main subject may be omitted to express a word for communicating.
 So, expected result may not be achieved.